marksdude/Pikne/README.md

 # Modules
 - LED controller - Allows you to control 5V LEDs with Home Assistant
 - LiPo charger - Allows you to charge up to 4S LiPos from your power bank
+- Flashlight - A flashlight for your power bank